EWhite613/Confluence-to-Github-Markdown/README.md

   * Select Custom Export if you want to export a subset of pages, or to exclude comments from the export.
 5. ![Export Pages] (https://confluence.atlassian.com/conf54/files/428803470/confluence_spaceadmin_exportHTML.png)
 6. Extract zip
+7. Open shell in extracted zip
+8. run `confluence-to-github-markdown` in shell